anksank/kafka/Designing_event_driven_apps.md

 - Next we define the bounded context: Allowing the use of same terms in different subdomains.
 Example: "Received" in the order system is different compared to "Received" in the shipping system.

 #### Example: User checkout process (Shopping)

 Step 1: Event Storming.

 ![Screenshot 2021-06-07 at 9 13 31 PM](https://user-images.githubusercontent.com/10058009/121049378-45539880-c7d5-11eb-9c40-d905e6b185d5.png)

 Step 2: DDD.

 ![Screenshot 2021-06-07 at 9 15 32 PM](https://user-images.githubusercontent.com/10058009/121049691-92376f00-c7d5-11eb-88de-49faa3e8c27d.png)

+### Why Kafka?

+- Open Source
+- Written in Java (originally written in Scala, but the bytecode can also be run on a JVM)
+- High throughput:
+  - because there is not serialization or deserialization happening inside kafka.
+What kafka receives and transmits is only bytes.
+  - zero copy: when the message is received, in a typical system the network card copies it to JVM heap which puts it into hard drive.
+But in case of Kafka, JVM heap does not come into picture. (only available for non-TLS connections, because TLS protocol is deeply embedded in the JDK, hence its not possible in such situations)
+- More than a messaging system: Its a distributed streaming platform (messaging system, distributed storage with fault tolerance, data processing: process events as they occur).
+By using streaming, all incoming events can be processed in almost real time.